 - There are several other cenotes within biking distance of downtown.
 Pictured is Samula.
 X’Keken cenote is directly across the road.

-- The taco stand located on this corner is the best in the Yucatan.
+- The taco stand located on this corner in Vallodolid is the best in the Yucatan.

 - Hotel Casa Quetzal is a great boutique hotel and the best place to stay in Vallodolid.